Bernese Alps “Eiger Trek”

 € 126, £ 113

-Includes: Guide & guide expenses, 5 nights hotel, 3 nights mountain huts, 3 dinners, 8 breakfasts, luggage transfer Interlaken to Gstaad.
+Includes: Guide & guide expenses (for the guided departures!), 5 nights hotel, 3 nights mountain huts, 3 dinners, 8 breakfasts, luggage transfer Interlaken to Gstaad (for the guided departures).

-Not included: Airfares, lunches, drinks, dinners for 5 nights, gondolas or mountain trains, transport to/from Interlaken and Gstaad.
+Not included: Airfares, lunches, drinks, dinners for 5 nights while lodging in towns and villages, gondolas or mountain trains, transport to/from Interlaken and Gstaad.